Table of Contents

 ---|---|

-If you have sensitive skin, you’ll know all too well that one wrong ingredient can spell danger for your face.
-The Cetaphil Sun SPF 50+ offers high protection in the form of a light, non-comedogenic, fragrance-free sun gel that is fit for anyone looking for a mild sunscreen formula.
+If your skin is sensitive, you’ll know all too well that one wrong ingredient can spell danger to your face.
+The best face sunscreen, Cetaphil Sun SPF 50+, offers high protection in the form of a light, non-comedogenic, fragrance-free sun gel that is fit for anyone looking for a mild sunscreen formula.

-If you’re anticipating a day out, the water-resistant formula guarantees that the sunscreen stays on even during rigorous activity.
+If you’re anticipating a day out, the formula guarantees that it can resist water and that the sunscreen stays on even during rigorous activity.
 It’s also okay to use both on the face and body, eliminating the need to pack two different sun protection products when you’re out and about.

 PROS AND CONS OF THE CETAPHIL SUN